 it."
 (Just what an actor wants to hear in the middle of a shootthat the film sucks.
 Hey, you can't say I was smartbut you can't say I

 was wrong, either...)
 It probably got me barred from the set, but we never went back again, anyway.
 We just stayed home and worked on our next script for the Unnamed Producer.
-We took one meeting in Los Angeles and were offered the job of writing what eventually became Meatballs III.
+Then we took one meeting in Los Angeles and were offered the job of writing what eventually became Meatballs III.
 When they asked us about our representation in order to make a deal, I told them they would have to call my mom.
-They laughed heartily, not realizing that I was serious.
+They laughed heartily, not realizing that I was (half-way) serious.
 (Being young Fellinis, we turned them down anyway, in order to write a spec.)